kubernetes/website/content/en/docs/concepts/configuration/secret.md

 - `username`: the user name for authentication
 - `password`: the password or token for authentication

 Both values for the above two keys are base64 encoded strings.
-You can, of course, provide the clear text content using the `stringData` for Secret creation.
+You can alternatively provide the clear text content using the `stringData` field in the Secret manifest.

 The following manifest is an example of a basic authentication Secret: